barman-a/pep-prop/README.md

 # pep-prop
-Calculate physico chemical properties of a peptide
+Calculate physico chemical properties of a peptide from primary sequence